-4. Needle exchanges promote a pragmatic, public health-driven approach to substance abuse and addiction, while also respecting, valuing, and prioritizing the human rights and dignity of people who use drugs.
+4. Access programs promote a pragmatic, public health-driven approach to substance abuse and addiction, while also respecting, valuing, and prioritizing the human rights and dignity of people who use drugs.

 5. The Health Department safely disposes of all contaminated syringes turned in at the exchange.
 This reduces the number of discarded syringes in our bus stops, yards, parks, and playgrounds, and on our sidewalks and beaches.
 The goal is to get used syringes out of circulation as quickly as possible.
 The longer a syringe remains in circulation, the more opportunities there are for that syringe to pass on a blood-borne disease.

 1. Source: Wodak A, Cooney A (2006).
 Do Needle Syringe Programs Reduce HIV Infection Among Injecting Drug Users: A Comprehensive Review of the International Evidence.
 Journal of Substance Use & Misuse, 41:777-813.

 Yes.
 HIV infection has been shown to increase nearly 6% annually, on average, in cities that do not have a syringe access program.
 In contrast, HIV declined approximately 6% annually among PWID in cities that offer exchange programs.2

 2. Source: Hurley, SF, Jolley, DJ, Kalidor, JM (1997).
 Effectiveness of needle-exchange programmes for prevention of HIV infection.
 The Lancet, 348:987-991.

 Supplies for the Public Health Department Syringe Access Program are provided by Vivent Health, which operates clinics throughout Wisconsin and other states.

 - Disposal of Used Syringes: Used or old syringes should be brought to the program in a puncture-resistant container, such as a coffee can or laundry detergent container.